yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"message": "Spot couldn't be found",
+        	"message": "room couldn't be found",
         	"statusCode": 404
         }
         ```

-## Create a Review for a Spot based on the Spot's id
+## Create a Review for a room based on the room's id

-Create and return a new review for a spot specified by id.
+Create and return a new review for a room specified by id.

 -   Require Authentication: true
 -   Request